Reframing Isolated Fulfillment Fallout into a Systems Challenge

 • Linked failures to business impact: Each breakdown was mapped back to KPIs, quantifying where money was being lost and where customer trust was eroding.

-• Enabled leadership action: Visual maps gave executives a shared view of the biggest contributors and their compounding factors, enabling data teams to focus on high-value areas instead of chasing scattered symptoms.
+• Enabled leadership action: Visual maps provided executives a shared view of the biggest contributors and their compounding factors, enabling data teams to focus on high-value areas instead of chasing scattered symptoms.

 • Reduced downstream pain: By identifying hidden handoffs and exceptions, we laid the groundwork for fewer business-initiated refunds, reduced forced backorders, and fewer “where is my order” service contacts.